 Using the GIB data sets in conjunction with more recent soil geochemistry and aeromagnetic surveys completed by Omegacorp, consultants Coffey Mining calculated an Exploration Target of 200Mt to 250Mt to an average depth of c.40m below surface.
-Coffey also carried out a high level review of the GIB metallurgical data which indicated that a magnetite concentrate containing 67 per cent. iron ('Fe') could be generated via a process of coarse grinding and magnetic separation, followed by regrinding and a flotation circuit to recover a phosphate rock concentrate containing 36 per cent. phosphorus ('P2O5').
-Total magnetite and apatite recoveries of 92 per cent. and 70 per cent. respectively were recorded.
+Coffey also carried out a high level review of the GIB metallurgical data which indicated that a magnetite concentrate containing 67% iron ('Fe') could be generated via a process of coarse grinding and magnetic separation, followed by regrinding and a flotation circuit to recover a phosphate rock concentrate containing 36% phosphorus (' P_2O_5 ').
+Total magnetite and apatite recoveries of 92% and 70% respectively were recorded.

 During the latter half of 2011, Baobab completed a c.2,000m diamond drilling campaign at Monte Muande.
 The programme comprised 10 angled drill holes sited along a staggered traverse transecting the central portion of the deposit.
 Drilling has intersected broad zones of shallow dipping magnetite and apatite mineralisation.
-Following analysis by the ALS Chemex laboratory in Western Australia the Company announced significant drill results from magnetite rich intersections, with premium quality concentrate grades of 69 per cent.
-Fe at a mass recovery of 26 per cent. (weighted average).
+Following analysis by the ALS Chemex laboratory in Western Australia the Company announced significant drill results from magnetite rich intersections, with premium quality concentrate grades of 69% Fe at a mass recovery of 26% (weighted average).
 The magnetite concentrates are generally very low in deleterious elements with additional test work underway to further improve characteristics.
 Phosphate mineralisation is ubiquitous with bench-scale test work required to determine quality and yield of a potential concentrate product.
 The head grades are in line with Coffey Mining's shallow depth 200Mt to 250Mt exploration target announced in March 2011.
 The sizing and analysis of trench samples is on-going.